It’s a problem ecommerce businesses know well. Especially growing businesses.

-By unearthing your best and worst performing organic channels: email, SMS, direct, social, and search.
+By unearthing your best and worst performing organic channels: email, SMS, direct, social media, and search.

 Early stage brands can scale on the back of paid visitors.
 As you move between $5M–$10M — and the moment you cross +$15M — reliance on paid becomes increasingly difficult.

 Ironically, the best way to reduce CAC isn’t to reduce CAC.
 It’s to increase “free” sources.

 Typically, ecommerce operators focus on sessions (website visits), new users, and bounce rate.
 Statlas includes an additional metric — organic percent of total visitors by excluding all paid sources.

 After traffic, high conversion rates are critical drivers of revenue.
 The trouble is sitewide performance can’t tell you much.